dukeb1212/uav-netsim/README.md

 #### 3.2.
 Set up AirSim Setting

-`settings.json` is the default settings file of AirSim.
+The default settings file of AirSim is `settings.json`.
 For more information about every parameter inside AirSim settings please visit the official page at https://microsoft.github.io/AirSim/settings/

 - **(WSL User)** For the basic scenario, add these two value into `settings.json` at the vehicle's settings after `TcpPort`.
 Change the values to real IP addresses.